slamice/wri/hipsters/first-draft/ch15 -  Breakfast, phone call.md

 ------------

+you know i'm telling this like a story but you remember Dad, at least I hope you don't when you wake up.

 I wish I could say that I see the rain coming down hard outside now.
 That the cold air looks like biting but it just looks like teeth shattering from in here, starving.